Safe Ministry Check – A Church Guide

 The exemptions do not prevent you from requiring a Safe Ministry Check in these circumstances, only that you are not required to insist on one to comply with the rules of the Diocese.

-Note that before any of your church members seek to complete the Safe Ministry Check form, they should be supplied with:
+Note that before any of your church members seek to complete the Safe Ministry Check form, they should be supplied with:- A job description detailing the role, who the applicant would report to and length of appointment.
+Sample Job Description template.

 Note that your church will be able to develop job description templates for most of the roles in your church which will speed that part of the process in the future.